JulienVanelian/godot-rand-utils/README.md

 ## Usage
 This addon provides a `RandUtils` class, which contains static methods used to generate data.
+As the methods are static, you don't have to instantiate the class.

 ```gdscript
 ## Returns a boolean based on a probability